AyeCode/invoicing/readme.txt

 * VAT Reverse charge notice - ADDED
 * Ability to add descriptions/excerpts to invoices - ADDED
 * Ability to view and edit customers - ADDED
+* Error shows if all discounts are expired - FIXED
+* Some discounts do not have a delete link - FIXED

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED